IldefonsoAspera/rtos_logger/README.md

 contains data to process and converts it to strings that are sent to the backend.
 The library only needs a callback function pointer during initialization to know where to send the processed data.
-ANSI coloring is also supported by activating a flag to provide colored text if needed, although it increases a lot the generated output (estimation: +50%).

 ## Usage